freethebaerchen/ansible-tor-webtunnel/readme.md

 4. Modify the variables, so they match your configuration 4.1 The ID needs to be set, for the identifier of the or bridge.
 The name in the end will be <tor.nickname><id>, so with the default values it will be somenickname1, somenickname2, ...\
     4.2 Exchange the example domains with your actual domains\
-    4.3 Configure if caddy should be reverse-proxy to another site
+    4.3 Configure if the webserver should be reverse-proxy to another site, as described above
 5. Save custom SSL/TLS-Certificate (optional)
     1.1 Obtain a SSL/TLS certificate (if you don't want to use Let'sEncrypt)\
     1.2 Save the Files (Chain, Certificate, private Key)\